Đàn tranh: History

 The Vietnamese 's đàn tranh came from the Chinese Chaozhou zheng.

 In the late 13th and early 14th centuries, the đàn tranh had 14 strings.
 Between the late 15th and the 18th centuries, the number of strings of the đàn tranh increased to fifteen and the instrument was called thập ngũ huyền cầm.
 In the 19th centuries, the đàn tranh with 16 strings appeared and had become the standard version until the late 1970s and early 1980s.

-The Vietnamese dan tranh, the Japanese koto and the Korean gayageum, are descended from Chinese guzheng.
+The Vietnamese đàn tranh, the Japanese koto and the Korean gayageum, are descended from Chinese guzheng.

 Description

 The body of the đàn tranh is between 104 and 120 cm in length.
 The soundbox consists of a curved top plate, a flat bottom plate, and six side-pieces.
 The top and bottom plates are usually made of Paulownia wood.
 The side-pieces as well as the bridges, and tuning pegs and the two small legs are made of hard wood.
 The movable bridges have the shape of the letter V turned upside down, and their sizes varies according to their position: The one for the lowest string is the largest.
 The higher their position, the smaller their size is.
 The strings are made of steel and have varying diameters.
 They are tuned to the pentatonic scale.
 Performers usually wear picks made of metal, plastic, or tortoise-shell to pluck the strings.

 The standard version of the đàn tranh had 16 strings and had been used between the nineteenth century and the late 1980s.
-In the late 1950s, South Vietnamese master musician and instrumental designer Nguyễn Vĩnh Bảo (b.
-1918) began to design and construct instruments with 17, 19 and 21 strings.
+In the late 1950s, South Vietnamese master musician and instrumental designer Nguyễn Vĩnh Bảo (born 1918) began to design and construct instruments with 17, 19 and 21 strings.
 By the late 1980s, the 17-stringed đàn tranh has become the standard version of the instrument used throughout Vietnam.
 Larger instruments with 22, 24 and 25 strings have also been made in the 1980s and 1990s.